zocker-160/libDCL/README.md

 # libDCL

-FOSS lib which combines blast.c and implode.c into one easy to use library.
+FOSS lib for PKWare's DCL compresseion algorithm, supports both compression and decompression.

-Bindings to other languages should also be easier with this.
+Combines blast.c and implode.c into one easy to use library, should also make bindings to other languages easier.

 ## Build